slub/data.slub-dresden.de/doc/api_endpoints/entity_index.md

 # Query only specific entities

-If one only needs results for certain entities the `/{entity_index}` can be used.
+If one only needs results for certain entities the `/{entity_index}` endpoint can be used.
 This makes it possible to look - for example - just for results in organizations or persons.

 ## Usage